 Dear Residency Candidates:

-Everyone in this Department is committed to providing you with the best possible clinical training with ample opportunity to develop skills for a variety of career tracks and practice environments.
-My colleagues and I welcome the opportunity to show you what we offer for this crucial next phase of your medical training.
+We are very pleased that you are interested in our program.
+With its beautiful, historic campus, its small-town atmosphere, and convenient access to many cultural and recreational opportunities, it is easy to see why Chapel Hill is known as "the Southern Part of Heaven."
+Everyone in our department is committed to providing you with the best possible clinical training with ample opportunity to develop your skills for your career.
+My colleagues and I welcome the opportunity to show you what we have to offer for this crucial next phase of your medical training.